treeverse/lakeFS/design/accepted/gc_plus/uncommitted-gc.md

 1. Copy of staged object in the same branch will perform a shallow copy as described above
 2. All other copy operations will use the underlying adapter copy operation.

-#### Move/RenameObject
+#### CopyObject API
 Clients working through the S3 Gateway can use the CopyObject + DeleteObject to perform a Rename or Move operation.
 For clients using the OpenAPI this could have been done using StageObject + DeleteObject.
-To continue support of this operation, introduce a new API to rename an object which will be scoped to a single branch.
+To continue support of this operation, introduce a new API to Copy an object similarly to the S3 Gateway functionality
-Rename will add copied objects in ref-store similarly to CopyObject

 #### PrepareUncommittedForGC

-A new API which will create parquet files from uncommitted object information (address + creation date).
-These files will be saved to `_lakefs/gc/run_id/uncommitted/*.parquet` and used by the GC client to list repository's uncommitted objects.
+A new API which will create files from uncommitted object information (address + creation date).
+These files will be saved to `_lakefs/gc/run_id/uncommitted/` and used by the GC client to list repository's uncommitted objects.
 At the end of this flow - read copied objects information from ref-store and add it to the uncommitted data.
 For the purpose of this document we'll call this the `UncommittedData`
 >**Note:** Copied object information must be read AFTER all uncommitted data was collected